ktorio/ktor-documentation/topics/response-validation.md

 </tldr>

 <link-summary>
-Ktor allows you to validate a response depending on its status code.
+Learn how to validate a response depending on its status code.
 </link-summary>

 By default, Ktor doesn't validate a [response](response.md) depending on its status code.